 Thailand has almost 100 more US deaths than the Philippines over the same period.
 However, if you look at the total number of US citizens travelling to Thailand, more US citizens went to Thailand than the Philippines during the same period, and I’m talking millions more.

 Of course, more people come, which means a higher chance of deaths and other things.
-In the Philippines, the number one cause of death is by someone trying to kill you.
+In the Philippines, the number one cause of death is from someone trying to kill you.
 Second, are road accidents.
 In Thailand, the number one cause of death is road accidents, and the second is suicide.

 BBC News | Life and death on Thailand’s lethal roads